Gressling/cheminf-EDU/machineLearning/les_unit_operations_degradation/README.md

 - Analyzing operational inefficiencies spanning diverse unit operations and workflow steps.
 - Developing predictive models to anticipate inefficiency scores based on operational parameters.
 - Conducting statistical analyses to pinpoint significant parameters influencing operational inefficiencies.

+## Notes

+This dataset is intended for research and educational purposes only.